How to clean your Apple AirPods with stuff you might already have

 My Apple AirPods started to lose their bright, white luster recently.
 A bit of grime and, yes, ear wax began to build up on them.
-I went hunting for the best way to clean my AirPods ($159 at Abt Electronics).
+I went hunting for the best way to clean my AirPods (£5.99 at Amazon Marketplace).
 Here's what I found.
 And after cleaning your AirPods, here are 11 more AirPod tips and tricks and something to look forward to with iOS 12 for your AirPods.

 Apple's AirPod-cleaning instructions